Naftali Bennett: Business career

-Bennett moved to the Upper East Side of Manhattan in 2000 to build a career as a software entrepreneur.
-In 1999, he co-founded Cyota, an anti-fraud software company, and served as its CEO.
-The company was sold in 2005 to RSA Security for $145 million, making Bennett a multimillionaire.
+In 1999, Bennett co-founded Cyota, an anti-fraud software company, and became its CEO.
+He moved to New York City in 2000 to oversee Cyota's corporate development, settling on the Upper East Side of Manhattan, and lived there for four years.
+In 2005, the company was sold to RSA Security for $145 million, making Bennett a multimillionaire.
 A stipulation of the deal allowed the Israeli arm of Cyota to remain intact.
-As a result, 400 Israelis are employed at the company's Israeli offices in Beersheba and Herzliya.
+As of 2013, 400 Israelis were employed at the company's Israeli offices in Beersheba and Herzliya.

-Bennett served as the CEO of Soluto, a technology company providing cloud-based service that enables remote support for personal computers and mobile devices in 2009, at a time when he and partner Lior Golan were engaged in raising funds for myriad Israeli technology startup companies.
+Bennett was the CEO of Soluto, a technology company providing cloud-based service that enables remote support for personal computers and mobile devices in 2009, at a time when he and partner Lior Golan were engaged in raising funds for myriad Israeli technology startup companies.
 Soluto had hitherto raised $20 million from investors, including venture capital funds Giza Venture Capital, Proxima Ventures, Bessemer Venture Partners, Index Ventures, Michael Arrington's CrunchFund, and Eric Schmidt's Innovation Endeavors and Initial Capital.
 The sale of Soluto for a reported $100–130 million to the American company Asurion was finalized in October 2013.

-In June 2021, Forbes Israel reported that Bennett is expected to make $5 million from his investment in the American fintech company Payoneer.
+In June 2021, Forbes Israel reported that Bennett was expected to make $5 million from his investment in the American fintech company Payoneer.
 Bennett invested several hundred thousand dollars in the company before entering politics.
 Payoneer is set to list on the Nasdaq stock exchange with a $3.3 billion valuation after reaching a SPAC merger with FTAC Olympus Acquisition Corp in February 2021.